 - Questions for swimming teachers, swim schools and pool operators

-In all our planning we have been guided by two principles – firstly the need to minimise the impact and risk to our staff, clubs, lesson providers and learners, and secondly the requirement to sustain essential operations while minimising the need for staff to travel.
+In all our planning, we have been guided by two principles – firstly the need to minimise the impact and risk to our staff, clubs, lesson providers and learners, and secondly the requirement to sustain essential operations.

 This is clearly a concerning time for our community and beyond.
 We are in regular contact with staff to offer advice and support and ask everyone to check for new information on this FAQ site.

 We will continue to evolve our plans as the situation changes.
 We’re ensuring that as we develop these plans, we are doing everything possible to support customers and staff and we will continue to communicate and support to the best of our ability during this period of significant national disruption.

 Mind has produced some useful guidance surrounding Covid-19 and wellbeing.

 For information concerning the Institute of Swimming visit their website at swimming.org/ios.